EXAG 2024

 Research Papers

 Full and short papers should be submitted on EasyChair.
-Please select the Experimental AI in Games track.
+Please select the Experimental AI in Games track (once available).

 What to Submit

-Papers describe AI research results that establish new entertainment AI challenges, make advances on existing problems, enable new forms of interactive digital entertainment, and/or use AI to improve the game design and development process.
+Papers describe AI research results that establish new challenges in entertainment AI, make advances on existing problems, enable new forms of interactive digital entertainment, and/or use AI to improve the game design and development process.
 Papers are held to the highest standards of academic rigor.
 In general:

 • Results should be validated in a prototype or test-bed system (e.g., game, robot, generative algorithm), but need not be tested in a commercial environment.